FreeCAD/Website/themes/FC/README.md

 ## Theme Overview

-The `FC` theme is based on a standard Hugo theme structure : it uses a set of `HTML` wrapping template actions to transform content, data and resources (in `layout` folder), some `CSS` stylesheets and `JavaScript` (in `assets` folder).
+The `FC` theme is based on a standard Hugo theme structure: it uses a set of `HTML` wrapping template actions to transform content, data and resources (in `layout` folder), some `CSS` stylesheets and `JavaScript` (in `assets` folder).
 Translations tables for theme strings are in `i18n` folder.
 Some SVG icons are available in `data` folder.

 ## Features